sreegurram/capstone-project/README.md

 ## Next steps
 I would like to further tune the models by leveraging hyperparameter tuning.
 Since the current dataset is imbalanced, I will continue to explore other balancing techniques, such as SMOTE and SMOTEENN, to resample it.
-I will continue to build models using the Artificial neural network (ANN) and compare their performance to that of supervised ML models.
+I will continue to build models using the Artificial Neural Network (ANN) and compare their performance to that of supervised ML models.

 ## Outline of project
 #### Link to notebook 1 - This notebook contains the exploratory data analysis.